overeem11/EURADCLIM-tools/README.md

 The file "CoordinatesHDF5ODIMWGS84.dat" is needed for the two visualization tools.
 It contains the coordinates of the center of radar grid cells with longitude (first column) and latitude (second column) in degrees (WGS84).
 This may also be useful for processing the EURADCLIM radar data for analyses and applications or for other visualization tools.

-If none of the input files can be read for tools "AccumulateRadarHDF5ODIMListCount.py" or "ClimatologyRadarHDF5ODIMList.py", make an output file with metadata and a radardata field.
-Then the file "RAD_OPERA_RAINFALL_RATE_201812110715.h5" is used as a template ODIM-HDF5 file, from which the output file is constructed, where the data field is filled with nodata values.
+The file "RAD_OPERA_RAINFALL_RATE_201812110715.h5" is used as a template ODIM-HDF5 file and only needed for tools "AccumulateRadarHDF5ODIMListCount.py" & "ClimatologyRadarHDF5ODIMList.py".

-URL to EURADCLIM dataset will be added soon.
+The EURADCLIM datasets of 1-h and 24-h precipitation accumulations are publicly available here: https://doi.org/10.21944/7ypj-wn68 & https://doi.org/10.21944/1a54-gg96.
 URL to accompanying scientific manuscript will be added soon.

 ![](RAD_OPERA_24H_RAINFALL_ACCUMULATION_201305311400_EURADCLIM.jpg)